Embrace The Funk: Everything You Need to Know About Fermented Foods

 Why are fermented foods so good for you?

-Well, as we said above, fermented foods are packed full of vitamins, fatty acids and those all important probiotics.
+Well, as we said above, fermented foods are packed full of vitamins, fatty acids and those all-important probiotics.
 Probiotics are essential to the health and wellbeing of your gut, and they’ve been proven to introduce beneficial bacteria into your digestive system.
 Basically, they help balance the bacteria in your digestive system and have been shown to help slow some diseases that culminate in your stomach, as well as improve bowel health, aid digestion, and boost immunity.
 If you’re struggling with some kind of digestive upset, then adding some fermented food into your diet will make a huge difference.
 These probiotics will also help you absorb more nutrients, making all the healthy things you eat that much more beneficial to you.

 So what fermented foods should you be eating?

 We’re going to assume that you’re already eating yoghurt but you should really only be eating the full cream, plain yoghurt, which is packed full of probiotics.
 Flavoured and sweetened yoghurts are full of sugar, preservatives and stabilisers.
 Similar to yoghurt, but more drinkable, is kefir.
-The cultures within kefir are known to soothe intestinal irritation, while adding loads of nutritional yeast to your gut.
+The cultures within kefir are known to soothe intestinal irritation while adding loads of nutritional yeast to your gut.
 Kombucha, lightly effervescent fermented black of green tea, is also exceptionally good for your gut.
 It’s packed full of probiotics, has detoxifying qualities and can strengthen your immune system.
 Plus it tastes delicious.
 We’re also partial to the health benefits of sauerkraut, a traditional fermented cabbage dish that hails from Germany.
 Along with the probiotics, it’s full of vitamins B, C and K, and is often used to treat stomach ulcers.
-Kimchi is another delicious fermented cabbage dish from Korea that is good for your gut, as well having antioxidant qualities.
+Kimchi is another delicious fermented cabbage dish from Korea that is good for your gut, as well as having antioxidant qualities.
 Miso, fermented soybean paste packed full of umami, is also very good for you, and a great way to add depth and flavour to your food.
 It is best to eat fresh or whisked into dressings to tap into its health benefits, as too much heat can kill the natural bacteria.

 So, don’t fear the funk, embrace it.
 Fermented foods may seem a little scary but just try one and you’ll see how tasty they can be.